fgl27/SmartTwitchTV/README.md

 ![Players](https://bhb27.github.io/smarttv-twitch/screenshot/controls_play_simple.png)

-Installation guide **Tizen Studio** (tested on Linux ubuntu 18.04 and windows 10 64 bits)
+Installation guide **Tizen Studio** (tested on Linux Ubuntu 18.04 and windows 10 64 bits)
 ==============

+## Account and Downloads

 * Create a Samsung account if you don't have one and set it up as a developer account [SAMSUNG DEVELOPERS](http://developer.samsung.com/home.do)
 * Log in with the developer account on the TV, open the application "APPS", hit number button (smart remote) and press the key sequence 12345, a new window will pop, enter your computer LAN IP address and make sure you click "On" to enable the developer mode, after pressing OK, reboot the TV by unplugging from power and plug back on.
 [Click here to read SAMSUNG Guide Connecting the TV and SDK](http://developer.samsung.com/tv/develop/getting-started/using-sdk/tv-device)
 * [Download and install **Tizen Studio**](https://developer.tizen.org/development/tizen-studio/download)

+## Installation Tizen and Java SDK

-* I used the **Tizen Studio 2.3 with IDE installer** (Any version above that must work well), download the 32/64 bit according to yours CPU architecture, on linux the file is a executable binary 480Mb size, give the file permission to execute, properties >  permission > Execute... mark, then just drag the file to a terminal window and click enter, on windows it is a .exe file around 480MB, **On linux it may ask you to use apt-get to install missing dependencies below are the one asked by **Tizen Studio** 2.3**
+* I used the **Tizen Studio 2.3 with IDE installer** (Any version above that must work well), download the 32/64 bit according to yours CPU architecture, on windows it is a .exe file around 480MB just install it like any other .exe file, on Linux the file is a executable binary 480Mb size, to run it first give the file permission to execute, properties >  permission > Execute... mark, then just drag the file to a terminal window and click enter, **On linux it may ask you to use apt-get to install missing dependencies below are the one asked by **Tizen Studio** 2.3**
 #

 	sudo apt-get install libwebkitgtk-1.0-0 rpm2cpio expect python2.7 ruby

 #
-* Install Java SDK, I install this app with **Open JDK java 8** on linux terminal commands below, on windows go to [Java SE Development Kit 8 Downloads
-](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) download the latest version of jdk when this was tested it was "jdk-8u152-windows-x64.exe" for 64bit windows or "jdk-8u152-windows-i586.exe 32bits
+* Install Java SDK, I install this app with **Open JDK java 8** on windows go to [Java SE Development Kit 8 Downloads ](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) download the latest version of jdk when this was tested it was "jdk-8u152-windows-x64.exe" for 64bit windows or "jdk-8u152-windows-i586.exe 32bits
-"
+", on linux terminal commands below
 #

 	sudo add-apt-repository ppa:openjdk-r/ppa